AnneCh/my-portfolio/LOGS.md

 https://youtu.be/jcohAIaSy2M

 ===== Goal is to get used to react through my project, I'll see how I can integrate tutorials into my project.
 I'll probably need to start it again from scratch

+25.02.22
+About React and hooks:

+- hooks don't work inside function, only on top of the main function they don't work inside nested functuons

+		useState, useEffect etc

+Trying to unerstand basics of React ===> Need to learn more about

+REUSABLE UI ELEMENTS
+  => they are javascript functions that accept inputs => they describe how a section a the UI should appear and function => props are like parameters for functions : arguments passed into React components we can access the state of an element the state is like the life cycle of an element, the part of an app that can change, example:
+    const [age, setAge] = useState(42);
+    ===== `age` is the constant that will be changed, and `setAge` is the function that will change `age`

+=> Managed to modify my first page appearance